Discover Romania : Current issues

 Economic and social issues

 In 1989, at the end of the Communist era, the economy was totally exsanguinated, unbalanced and ill-adapted to the needs of the population.
 Hyper-industrialized, nationalized and strictly planned by the State, it was lagging far behind the rest of Europe, including Eastern Europe.
-Obsessed with autarky, Ceaușescu set out to produce everything and export as much as possible, in order to pay off foreign debts as quickly as possible, even if this meant starving the population.
+Obsessed with autarky, Ceaușescu set out to produce everything and export as much as possible to pay off foreign debts as quickly as possible, even if this meant starving his population.
 In the early years following the collapse of communism, progress was slow.
-From the mid-1990s onwards, the country embarked on a far-reaching privatization and reform drive, with the aim of moving towards a market economy and attracting foreign investors.
+From the mid-1990s onwards, the country embarked on a vast privatization and reform movement, with the aim of moving towards a market economy and attracting foreign investors.

 Since the early 2000s, Romania has come a long way.
 Its GDP per capita has risen from 39% of the European average in 2006 to 78% in 2023.
 Boosted by EU accession, then hit hard by the 2008 crisis, the Romanian economy returned to growth in 2013: in 2017, it even posted the second-highest growth rate in the EU (+6.9%), thanks to household consumption, the main driver of activity.
 Unemployment is fairly low (5.8% by the end of 2023), and incomes have soared: the average wage, which was still only €200 in 2005, reached €850 by the end of 2023.
 This is the result of a labor shortage caused by an aging population and mass emigration.
 Some poorly-paid professions, such as teachers and nursing staff, have benefited from sharp increases.